jump-dev/JuMP.jl/docs/src/manual/nonlinear.md

 ### Register gradients and Hessians

-By default, JuMP will use automatic differentiation to compute the gradient and Hessian of user-defined functions.
+By default, JuMP will use automatic differentiation to compute the gradient and Hessian of user-defined operators.
 If your function is not amenable to automatic differentiation, or you can compute analytic derivatives, you may pass additional arguments to [`@register`](@ref) to compute the first- and second-derivatives.